-Surviving Your Dissertation: A Comprehensive Guide to Content and Process (3rd Edition).
+Surviving Your Dissertation: A Comprehensive Guide to Content and Process (4th Edition).
 Kjell Erik Rudestam and Rae R. Newton.
-2007.
+2014.
 Sage Publications.
 This book offers very useful advice on the entire process of thesis design and writing.

-Form and Style (12th Edition).
-Carole Slade.
-2003.
+Form and Style.
+Carole Slade and Robert Perrin.
+2009.
 Houghton Mifflin.
 Provides guidance in both research and writing, including special sections on theses.
 Contains information on reference and citation styles, including those styles allowed in MES theses (see the Formatting Requirements section below).

 The Clockwork Muse: A Practical Guide to Writing Theses, Dissertations, and Books.
 Eviatar Zerubavel.
 1999.
 Harvard University Press.
 This guide is written in a somewhat simplistic style, but it has been helpful to a number of students in planning a detailed, practical writing schedule.
 It also covers some basic aspects of what to strive for in different drafts and how to electronically manage draft revisions.